A Cutting-Edge Next Generation Firewall

 • The world's 1st NGFW with built-in SOC Lite that helps security teams rapidly determine the security status of threats and respond.

-• The world's 1st NGFW that truly integrates with endpoint and network security solutions to create a holistic security system.
+• The world's 1st NGFW that truly integrates with endpoint security and NDR solutions to create a holistic security system.

 Click Here to Watch the Video